The Best Make Ahead Lasagna Recipe

 - 1 cup Parmesan cheese grated

 In a large saucepan or Dutch oven, cook beef, sausage, and onion over medium heat until well browned, about 10 minutes.
 Drain the fat if desired.
 Stir in garlic until fragrant, about 30 seconds.

-- Stir in crushed tomatoes, tomato sauce, tomato paste, water, sugar, basil, Italian seasoning, fennel, salt to taste (I like 1 tablespoon but you can use less) and ¼ teaspoon pepper.
+Stir in crushed tomatoes, tomato sauce, tomato paste, water, sugar, basil, Italian seasoning, fennel, salt to taste (I like 1 tablespoon but you can use less) and ¼ teaspoon pepper.
 Simmer uncovered for 30 minutes, stirring occasionally.

 - Meanwhile, in a large bowl, combine ricotta cheese with egg, parsley, and ½ teaspoon salt.
 Chill until the meat sauce is finished.